 - Add your website address and links to your Tickethookups event promotion pages to your profile description and your wall posts or updates.

 TIP #2: Get To Know Your Audience

 Social media is great for this.
-A little time spent figuring out who is attending which events can help determine who your key influencers are, and which events generate the most bodies and the most buzz.
+A little time spent figuring out who is attending which events can help determine who your key influencers are, and which events generate the most bodies and buzz.
 That can have an exponential effect on sales down the line.
-The Tickethookups control panel let’s you do this by giving you the ability to see which guests attended which event.
+The Tickethookups dashboard let’s you do this by giving you the ability to see which guests attended which event.

 TIP #3: You Control Their Last Impression

-Twitter and Facebook are great for last-minute sales pitches, and for generating buzz prior to an event.
-Even after the last bottle has been recycled, posting pictures on Facebook, or getting clips onto YouTube can remind those who were there about the awesome time they had and make others eager to attend the next event at your venue.
+Twitter and Facebook are great for last-minute sales pitches and for generating buzz prior to an event.
+Even after the last bottle has been recycled, posting pictures on Facebook, or getting clips onto YouTube can remind those who were there about the great time they had and make others eager to attend the next event at your venue.

 You need someone to be responsible for checking your online reputation, to reinforce the positive messaging and counter the negative ones.
-Remember that some quick action can turn an unsatisfied customer into a fervent supporter, so go out there and turn those frowns upside-down.
+Remember, a quick response can turn an unsatisfied customer into a fervent supporter, so go out there and turn those frowns upside-down.
 And don’t just look for positive or negative comments … try and get a sense of how people see your venue.
 If the results aren’t what you had in mind, at least you’ll know what needs fixing.
-And remember, no matter how negative or unreasonable someones comments are, don’t let it get to you but don’t ignore it either; rather create a positive reply and maybe even offer some comps for the next time.
-This might change a negative feedback into a positive, but even if it does not, it will show you in the best of light to the rest of your fans and will get them on your side.
+And remember, no matter how negative or unreasonable someones’ comments are, don’t let it get to you and don’t ignore it.
+Create a positive reply and maybe even offer some comps for the next time.
+This can change negative feedback into positive, and, at the very least will cast you in the best of light to the rest of your fans.

 One free web-based tool that helps you to track whats being said about you is Social Mention.
 It lets you search popular channels to find brand mentions and analyzes the sentiment towards your brand/venue or nightclub.